flexion/dwd-ui-monetary-lab/DWD.UI.Monetary/README.md

 [Docker with GCP Access](https://cloud.google.com/run/docs/testing/local#docker-with-gcp-access)

 ### Cloud Code Setup
 Cloud Run is a Kubernetes instance.
 The Google Cloud Code plugin does a lot of the work to set up the Kubernetes environment for you.
-To deploy the API in the Cloud Run emulator, first begin by leaning how to create, configure, and start Cloud Run container in the [Cloud Code emulator](https://cloud.google.com/run/docs/testing/local#cloud-code-emulator) documentation above.
+To deploy the API in the Cloud Run emulator, first begin by learning how to create, configure, and start Cloud Run container in the [Cloud Code emulator](https://cloud.google.com/run/docs/testing/local#cloud-code-emulator) documentation above.

 The API makes use of a [Cloud SQL local instance](cloud_sql_local.md) and you should start that first.
 With the Cloud code configuration below, the app should be fully functional locally.